365cent/chatgpt-hide-sidebar-bookmark/README.md

 ```

 ## Usage
-Create a new bookmark, modify the link of it to the code above.
-Then, whenever you want to hide the sidebar when using ChatGPT, simply click the link you have just bookmarked.
+To easily hide the sidebar when using ChatGPT, you can create a new bookmark and update its link with the code above.
+Afterwards, whenever you need to hide the sidebar, you can simply click on the bookmarked link.